hugoescalpelo/assignment/NodeRed/node-red-documentation.md

 Node-Red is an open source visual programming tool based in data flow.
 It will be used as app server.

+This document assumes you are using the ESP32CAM video server as IP Camera, but it can be substituted for any USB camera or IP Camera.

 ## Installation
 The following stepps will install Node-Red locally.